Blue School: Facilities

 The parent-run playgroup was initially located in a building housing Blue Man Group.
 As the playgroup grew into a formal education program, the school relocated to accommodate increasing numbers of faculty, staff, and students.
 In September 2008 the school opened a new space on Avenue B, and in September 2010 it relocated to a building on Astor Place previously owned by Cooper Union.
 In November 2010, Blue School announced that it was acquiring a permanent home and would relocate there in September 2011.

 The school's building at 241 Water Street, one block south of the Brooklyn Bridge and one block north of the Schermerhorn Row Block, was originally built in 1799 by Peter Schermerhorn to house a ships chandlery business.
 The building was rebuilt and significantly enlarged in 1991 by James Polshek and Richard Olcott, and served as the headquarters of the Seamen's Church Institute of New York and New Jersey until the Institute relocated to Newark in 2010.
 The building's renovation included design services by David Rockwell of Rockwell Group, a member of the school's advisory board and designer of the nearby Imagination Playground.

 In October 2012, Hurricane Sandy caused extensive damage to the Seaport area, flooding the first floor of school with four to five feet of water and forcing it to close for a week while repairs were made and electrical power was restored.

 In March 2014, Blue School announced that it had secured the adjacent building at 233 Water Street to provide expansion space as it adds a middle school program.
 The new building was renovated with classrooms, science and arts spaces, and a rooftop garden and play space, and opened for the 2015–16 school year.

 In December 2016, Blue School acquired additional space nearby at 156 William Street, which opened in September 2018.
-It would later shut down after the school suffered from significant financial losses.
+It was later shut down after the school suffered from significant financial losses.